FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Methods

 \paragraph{Minimizing the Eulerian differential.} Consider a function $U: G \ra \bR$ that we aim to minimize.
 Let $V$ be an admissible Hilbert space of vector fields on $\Omega$ embedded in $C^1_0(\Omega, \bR^d)$.
 We define an \textit{Eulerian differential} in $V$ if there exists a linear form $\partial\bar{U} \in V^*$ such that for all $v \in V$:

+and $\varphi^v_{0t}(x) = \exp_{id}(tv)(x) = x + \int_{0}^{t} v(\varphi^v_{0s}(x)) ds$ is the flow of the vector field $v$ starting from the identity.
 This definition of Eulerian differential is different from the one in ~\cite{younes2010shapes} to perform all updates ($v$) in the tangent space at identity and leverage Jacobian-free descent (see later).
 The goal is to choose a suitable $v$ such that the directional change of the Eulerian differential along $v$ is negative, making $v$ a descent direction.
 A more familiar rate of change of $U$ along a curve $v$ is given by the \textit{Gateaux derivative}:

 The Eulerian differential is closely related to the Gateaux derivative of $U$ at $\varphi$ as:

 using chain rule.
 The right side is further expanded as: